The African Wood Owl is a medium-sized owl with a rounded head and no ear-tufts.

 Breeding: Each pair occupies a territory throughout the year, and is particularly vocal before the start of the breeding season.
 Normally nests in a natural hole in a tree, often where a large branch has broken off.
 Occasionally uses a stick nest of a larger bird, or nests on the ground at the base of a trunk or beneath a fallen log.
 The female lays 1-3 (usually 2) rounded white eggs (about 43 x 37.7mm) at intervals of 2-4 days.
 She incubates the eggs alone, starting with the first egg, while the male supplies the food.
 The incubation period is 31 days, and the young hatch at similar intervals to which the eggs were laid.
 Chicks open their eyes 10 days after hatching.
 The female broods them until they are about three weeks old, then leaves them unattended at night to help her mate bring food to the nest.
 At 23-27 days old, the young leave the nest, but are still unable to fly, and remain in cover nearby where they are fed by both parents.
 By 46 days they fly well, staying with their parents for a further four months before becoming independent.

 Habitat: Forest, from the edge of primary forest to dense woodland.
 Also riverine forest and plantations.
 Ranges from sea-level up to 3700m elevation.

-Distribution: South of the Sahel Zone in western Africa from Casamance, in Senegal, east to Ethiopia and south to the Cape in South Africa.
+Distribution: Western Africa from Senegal, east to Ethiopia and south to the Cape in South Africa.